ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 While your clone lives locally on your laptop, a remote branch exists on your GitHub server.
 You have to tell GitHub about your local branch before these changes are reflected remotely in your upstream fork.

 ![pushing](../../images/pushing.gif)
-The above flowchart demonstrates adding commits locally (C3 and C4) before pushing them to the corresponding remote branch.
+The above flowchart demonstrates pushing two new local commits (C3 and C4) to the corresponding remote branch.
 Before the push, the changes from these commits exist ONLY locally and are not represented on your upstream GitHub repository.
 After the push, everything is up-to-date.

 Before we push this branch upstream, let's make some sample changes (like C3 or C4) by creating a new empty file, with the ending ".py".